natashaneeck/botc-token-svgs/README.md

 code only:
 - finalize fonts
 - add reminder tokens as an option in the terminal runner

-code and some manual:
-- figure out plans for reminder tokens - another spreadsheet, or get from json? get from spreadsheet, and tokenize (skip inbetween db). use this for base3: https://www.scribd.com/document/929649954/BotC-Box-Contents and this for carousel: https://bloodontheclocktower.com/collections/carousel-reminder-tokens?page=7 handle multiple tokens with the same text and character
+- figure out plans for reminder tokens - get from spreadsheet handle multiple tokens with the same text and character
+- update token sizes
+- i forgot that i can make the .db files all the same one and just have different tables within. oops. fix that probably

 manual:
 - figure out boxes for storage, including the grim (LASER CUT BOX SVG GENERATORS EXIST!!
-I JUST NEED THE DIMENSIONS AND WOOD THICKNESS) - storage boxes may require some tinkering
+I JUST NEED THE DIMENSIONS AND WOOD THICKNESS) - [this one can do lids AND dividers](https://gravolab.pro/box-gen/)
 - figure out other pieces needed like shrouds & info cards - shrouds can rest on top in a semicircle so they can be lasercut?
 - figure out token bag
 - do i have to get felt